Chnapy/tabbouleh/README.md

 ### `@JSONSchema` API

-`@JSONSchema` is the only decorator for the class head.
+The only decorator for the class head.
 It defines the root schema properties.

 More infos on which fields you can use: https://tools.ietf.org/html/draft-handrews-json-schema-validation-01#section-10 [10]